MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

-In the context-aware routing phase, the number of activated experts $K$ is dynamic.
+\textbf{Number of activated experts.} In the context-aware routing phase, the number of activated experts $K$ is dynamic.
 We compare such a data-dependent design with other variations of constant $K$ in this experiment.
-As presented in~\cref{tab:ablation_K}, the overall performance of dynamic $K$ consistently outperforms other models with constant $K$.
+As presented in Table~\ref{tab:ablation_K}, the overall performance of dynamic $K$ consistently outperforms other models with constant $K$.
 This reveals this dynamic implementation can fully exploit the task-specific knowledge of relevant experts while avoiding the incorporation of biased information.